-Depression is a mood disorder which often develops alongside anxiety.
+Depression is a mood disorder that often develops alongside anxiety.
 While it’s normal to feel down some of the time, when sad thoughts are lasting a long time or stopping someone from enjoying life, it can help to talk to someone - like a professional.

 Depression is one of the most common mood disorders.
 In fact, the NHS suggests that almost one in four young people will experience depression before the age of 19.

 Many signs of depression are similar to when a person feels sad, so it can be difficult to know when there is a problem.
 But if you think your child is depressed, it’s important to seek help as early as possible.
-Common signs of depression in children include:

 - sadness, or low mood lasting a long time